 Welcome to No Country For Old Boots

-I will be adding to the site regularly with progress reports on the expedition so please come back and pay us a visit soon.
+I will be adding to the site when possible so please come back and pay us a visit soon.

 Arrived Hora Sfakion 5.30pm ,very sheltered from the very strong wind I came across at the end of Imbros gorge and Komitades.